-This is a preliminary abstract from the study as of September 2016.
+This is an abstract from the study as of January 2018.
 It will be updated as the study progresses and the full study will be published on-line when it is complete.
 Comments are solicited.

 In 2008 the economy collapsed.
 This was due to overleveraged financial markets, especially the housing market and its related derivatives.
-Although the economy recovered rather quickly (by December 2012 as discussed in the 2014 edition of this abstract), some pundits and politicians maintain that we are still operating below our potential based upon the current GDP growth rates.
+Although the economy recovered rather quickly there has been much political discussion during the past six years debating the “Strength of the Economy”.
+The debate is usually based upon GDP Growth rates.

 – Reference: http://en.wikipedia.org/wiki/The_Limits_to_Growth and http://www.unav.es/adi/UserFiles/File/80963990/The%20Limits%20to%20Growth%20Informe%20Meadows.pdf and http://www.donellameadows.org/archives/a-synopsis-limits-to-growth-the-30-year-update/ and http://www.humansandnature.org/how-can-we-create-a-successful-economy-without-continuous-economic-growth

 On a long range basis we need a national Economic Plan.
-Not something that prescribes production levels or anything that detailed but one that lays out strategic options and at least indicates which options are most likely to be adopted or carried forward.
-In particular, we need an economic planning process which will give direction to the education process and one that insures that the profits derived from the extraction of our natural resources are shared by all of the people.
+Not something that prescribes production levels or anything that detailed but one that lays out strategic options and related probable costs.
+It should indicate which options are most likely to be adopted or carried forward.
+We need such forecasts to give direction to the education process and to insure that pollution costs associated with the extraction of our natural resources are recovered from the extractors and not borne by the taxpayers.